-Ika Ogunda
+Ika Ogunda (Ìká Ògúndá)

-Ika Ogunda
+General Description of Odu Ika Ogunda

 What is born in the odu of Ifa Ika Ogunda?

-• May the ashé of the head of the Iyawó at the consecration of the son of Oshosi be crushed with the stone of Abata.
+- May the ashé of the head of the Iyawó at the consecration of the son of Oshosi be crushed with the stone of Abata.

-• Maritime trade.
+- Maritime trade.

-• The formation of the triiles and highways.
+- The formation of trios and roads.

-• Communication between peoples.
+- Communication between peoples.

-• You don't eat fruits.
+- They don't eat fruits.

-• You can not throw leftovers to dogs and cats.
+- You can not throw leftovers to dogs and cats.

-• You cannot live isolated from others.
+- You cannot live isolated from others.

-• You have to feed him in the shadow of the person.
+- You have to feed him in the shadow of the person.

-• It is where Egun eats with the person.
+- It is where Egun eats with the person.

-The sign Ika Ogunda points out:
+The Ika Kuyan sign points out:

-• The Odu is represented by the boat.
+- The Odu is represented by the boat.

-• Good is brought by black people or in everything black.
+- Good is brought by black people or in everything black.

-• ABITA is given a black cat.
+- Abita is given a black cat.

-• The person does not fulfill what is promised.
+- The person does not fulfill what is promised.

-• You must receive Inle Abata, Osanyin and Ode.
+- We must receive Inle Abata, Osanyin and Ode.

 You may also like: Ifa Ogunda Ka sign